Saka Tunggal Mosque

 Saka Tunggal Mosque (formally Saka Tunggal Baitussalam Mosque) is a mosque located in Cikakak, Banyumas, Central Java.
 Established in 1871, it is considered a Cultural Property of Indonesia.
-The complex is home to thousands of monkeys.
+The area surrounding the mosque is home to thousands of monkeys.

 History

 Saka Tunggal Mosque was established in 1871 CE, or 1288 hijri; the latter year is inscribed on the lone pillar in the mosque.
-The name of the mosque is derived from this column: saka tunggal translates as "lone pillar".
-The roof of the central room is made of palm tree fibers.
+The name of the mosque is derived from this column: saka tunggal, which translates as "lone pillar".
+The roof of the central room is made of palm tree fibres.